colouring-cities/colouring-cities.github.io/index.markdown

 ![col](https://user-images.githubusercontent.com/42236514/164200092-d1f4d61d-f62c-4e2b-ac41-6f07c6d51e28.JPG)

-Colouring Cities platforms are specifically designed:
+Colouring Cities platforms are designed to:
-* to effect a step change in the range, scale, quality and accessibility of spatial building attribute data, at building level, for use in socio-economic and environmental research, and in sustainable building practice;
+* effect a step change in the range, scale, quality and accessibility of spatial building attribute data, at building level, for use in socio-economic and environmental research, and in sustainable building practice;
-* to increase access to data necessary to improve stock quality, sustainability, efficiency and resilience in line with the [United Nations' [Sustainable Development Goals](https://sdgs.un.org/goals) and [New Urban Agenda](https://habitat3.org/the-new-urban-agenda/);
+* increase access to data necessary to improve stock quality, sustainability, efficiency and resilience in line with the [United Nations' [Sustainable Development Goals](https://sdgs.un.org/goals) and [New Urban Agenda](https://habitat3.org/the-new-urban-agenda/);
-* to increase access to data at global scale to exploit the potential of AI to gain rapid insights into the stock as a complex dynamic system;
+* increase access to data at global scale to exploit the potential of AI to gain rapid insights into the stock as a complex dynamic system;
-* to test an academic governance model for a network of low-cost, interoperable, but independently managed, open data platfoms whose standardised, building level datasets allow for comparative analysis of stocks across countries;
+* test an academic governance model for a network of low-cost, interoperable, but independently managed, open data platfoms whose standardised, building level datasets allow for comparative analysis of stocks across countries;
-* to test diverse methods of data capture, and feedback loops, to engage diverse stakeholders -whethe from industry, academia, government, the third sector, or citizens- to maximise the data richness, accuracy, granularity, range and geographic cover;
+* test diverse methods of data capture, and feedback loops, to engage diverse stakeholders -whethe from industry, academia, government, the third sector, or citizens- to maximise the data richness, accuracy, granularity, range and geographic cover;
-* to advance ethical, reproducible, and collaborative data science, as set out in [The Turing Way](https://the-turing-way.netlify.app/welcome.htmlsupport.
+* advance ethical, reproducible, and collaborative data science, as set out in [The Turing Way](https://the-turing-way.netlify.app/welcome.htmlsupport.

 The CCRP is a branded research programme that enables international academic institutions involved in building stock research, and research software engineering, to pool knowledge, and co-develop and test open-source code for Colouring Cities platforms.
 Each CCRP platform is managed and funded independently by academic partners at country level, and follows an agreed set of [CCRP protocols](https://github.com/colouring-cities/manual/wiki/B.-International-research-partners;-links,-resources,-protocols-&-meeting-dates) drafted by the Alan Turing Institute.
 Stakeholder networks are developed within countries to maximise efficiency of data upload, updating and verification using a collaborative maintenance model - as pioneered by the open data movement.
 The CCRP releases its core code, and additional country specific code, under a GNU General Public License via GitHub.
 Its building attribute datasets are accessible via its international platform network under an Open Data Commons Open Database License.
 It's Open Manual is released under an MIT License.